-The Annette Strauss Institute conducts research that furthers scholarly and public understanding of media, politics, and civic participation.
-Our affiliated faculty research topics such as political language, consumer news choice, and media coverage of politics and policy.
-In addition, the Institute houses the Office of Survey Research, Project Vote Smart, and the Campaign Mapping Project, and annually gives the Patricia Witherspoon Award to support graduate student research on public service, civic life, and citizenship.
+The Annette Strauss Institute seeks to improve scholarly and public understanding of media, politics, and civic participation.
+Our affiliated faculty conduct research on topics such as political language, consumer news choice, and media coverage of politics and policy.
+In addition, the Institute houses the Engaging News Project, Project Vote Smart, the Texas Civic Health Index, and the Campaign Mapping Project, and annually gives the Patricia Witherspoon Award to support graduate student research on public service, civic life, and citizenship.

 The Engaging News Project has a single aim: to provide research-based techniques for engaging online audiences in commercially-viable and democratically-beneficial ways.

 Project Vote Smart, Key Votes Internship Program gives college students experience researching bills and compiling legislators’ voting records while gaining knowledge of the U.S. political system.
 An independent 501(c)(3) organization, Project Vote Smart is a nonpartisan resource for citizens to acquire accurate information about politics, candidates, and key legislation.

 A report on rates of political participation and civic involvement across Texas.
 Based on US Census data, this report provides the first comprehensive, nonpartisan assessment of our state's civic life.

 Campaign Mapping Project is a multi-year effort to assemble political campaign materials produced during presidential elections between 1948 and 2012, as a guide to understand the direction of American politics.

 Patricia Witherspoon Research Award offsets costs for students conducting original research in the areas of public service, government, community service, civic life, citizenship, or politics.

 Talia Stroud explores what makes people click on links with opposing views